-Filmmaker + Writer + Director + Sometimes Actor + All-the-time fun
+Filmmaker + Writer + Director + Sometimes Performer + All-the-time fun

 The short documentary, Neurodivergent, is currently playing virtually and in film festivals across the country.
 Take a look at the website to see screening dates!